The Scott Memorial, which is also known as the Lighthouse and the Clock Tower, was built in 1914 and 1915.

 A postcard collected quite by chance suggests that H. D. Evans made the pattern and cast the bronze plate.
 On October 15th 1918, the Western Mail reported:-

 A picturesque ceremony was witnessed at Roath Park Lake, Cardiff, on Monday when Mr F. C. Bowring formally handed over to the City the clock-tower, at the promenade end of the lake, erected to the memory of the late Capt.
 R. F. Scott, C.V.O., D.S.O.,R.N. and his faithful companions Capt.
 Oates, Lieut.
 Bowers, Dr. E.A.
 Wilson, and Petty Officer Evans, who sailed in the Terra Nova from Cardiff on June 15th 1910, to the South Pole."

 The clock tower has three levels including ground, with a small concrete landing separating the two upper levels.
 Originally wooden ladders went between these levels but these have been replaced by metal ones.
-On the top of the tower is a wind vane in the form of model ship, a replica of the Discovery, Scott's ship for his earlier Antarctic expedition in 1901-1904.
+On the top of the tower is a wind vane in the form of model ship, thought to be a replica of one Scott's ships, though there is some uncertainty about which ship.
+A newspaper item in 1928 about Frederick Bowring receiving a knighthood stated that the vane was an "actual scale model of the Terra Nova"..
+Another source indicates that the vane depicts Discovery, the ship for Scott's earlier Antarctic expedition in 1901-1904.

 In the late 1970s a new movement for the clock was required, partly financed by a contribution from the Lord Pontypridd bequest fund totalling £4,534.
 The work included installation of an electricity cable from the promenade and flood lighting of the clock faces.

 In the autumn of 2020 the Scott Memorial was repainted, the cost met by a donation from a local resident.